-From the architect.
+Text description provided by the architects.
 The building can be seen as a collage of a selection of typical housing types found in the immediate surroundings of the plot.
 The types are stacked vertically due to the small footprint of the plot, with each type presenting a different typology vis-à-vis its outside spaces and views, according to the level at which it is situated.

 Could the 'Fünf Häuser' be seen as an assembly of helvetic typologies?
 It would seem that the play of scales within the project, through the use of oversized window frames, excess of balconies, and the generous plantations, dares a hint of irony towards the plethora of "typical" typologies.